-Thirteen experienced, resistance trained women (age = $28.9 \pm 5.1$ y; height = $164 \pm 6.3$ cm; body mass = $58.2 \pm 6.4$ kg) participated in this study.
-Subjects had $7.00 \pm 5.8$ years of resistance training experience and a 10RM of 39.2 kg, 46.7 kg, and 53.1 kg in the front, full, and parallel squat, respectively.
-Inclusion criteria required subjects to be between 20-40 years of age, have at least 3 years of consistent resistance training experience, and be familiar with performance of the front, full, and parallel squat.
+Thirteen experienced, resistance trained women (age = $28.9 \pm 5.1$ years; height = $164 \pm$ 6.3 cm; body mass = $58.2 \pm 6.4$ kg) participated in this study.
+Subjects had $7.00 \pm 5.8$ years of resistance training experience and a 10RM of 39.2, 46.7, and 53.1 kg in the front, full and parallel squat, respectively.
+Inclusion criteria required subjects to be between 20 to 40 years of age, have at least 3 years of consistent resistance training experience, and be familiar with performance of the front, full, and parallel squat.
 All subjects were healthy and free of any musculoskeletal or neuromuscular injuries, pain, or illnesses.
-Subjects filled out an informed consent form and Physical Activity Readiness Questionnaire (PAR-Q).
-Any subject that answered "Yes" to any of the questions on the PAR-Q or refused to sign the informed consent form would have been excluded.
-Subjects were advised to refrain from training their lower body for 72 hours before testing.
-To ensure acceptable performance in the 3 squat variations, subjects performed each movement using only a barbell while the lead researcher evaluated technique.
+Subjects filled out an Informed Consent and Physical Activity Readiness Questionnaire (PAR-Q).
+Any subject that answered "Yes" to any of the questions on the PAR-Q or refused to sign the Informed Consent would have been excluded.
+Subjects were advised to refrain from training their lower body for 72 hours prior to testing.
+To ensure acceptable performance in the three squat variations, subjects performed each movement using only a barbell while the lead researcher evaluated technique.
 If a subject reported pain, discomfort, or failed to perform the movement correctly, she would have been excluded from participation.
 If, for any reason, a subject could not complete a trial, her data would have been discarded.
 All recruited subjects fulfilled the inclusion criteria, and no subjects were excluded.
 The study was approved by the Auckland University of Technology Ethics Committee.

 Subjects first performed a 10-minute general warm-up consisting of various dynamic stretches for the lower body musculature.
-Afterward, 3 progressively heavier specific warm-up sets were performed for the front, full, and parallel squat.
-Next, subjects' 10RM in each squat variation were calculated using the methods described by Baechle and Earle and Vigotsky and colleagues by performing as many repetitions with what each subject perceived to be a moderately heavy load.
+Afterwards, three progressively heavier specific warm-up sets were performed for the front, full, and parallel squat.
+Next, subjects' 10RM in each squat variation were calculated using the methods described by Baechle and colleagues and Vigotsky and colleagues by performing as many repetitions with what each subject perceived to be a moderately heavy load.
 Order of the testing was randomized.

 Subjects were asked to wear appropriate clothing for access to the EMG electrode placement sites.
 Before placing the electrodes on the skin, excess hair was removed with a razor, and skin was cleaned and abraded using an alcohol swab.
-After preparation, self-adhesive disposable silver/silver chloride pregelled dual-snap surface bipolar electrodes (Noraxon Product #272, Noraxon USA Inc., Scottsdale, AZ) with a diameter of 1 cm and an interelectrode distance of 2 cm were attached in parallel to the fibers of the right upper gluteus maximus, lower gluteus maximus, biceps femoris, and vastus lateralis in concordance with the recommendations of Hermens and colleagues and Fujisawa and colleauges.
-More specificall, "[upper gluteus maximus] electrodes were placed two finger's width above the line just under the spina iliaca posterior superior and the trochanter major; [lower gluteus maximus] electrodes were set below the same line,"51 biceps femoris electrodes were "placed at 50% on the line between the ischial tuberosity and the lateral epicondyle of the tibia,"50 and vastus lateralis electrodes were "placed at 2/3 on the line from the anterior spina iliaca superior to the lateral side of the patella."50 After the electrodes were secured, a quality check was performed to ensure EMG signal validity.
+After preparation, self-adhesive disposable silver/silver chloride pre-gelled dual snap surface bipolar electrodes (Noraxon Product #272, Noraxon USA Inc, Scottsdale, AZ) with a diameter of 1 centimeter (cm) and an inter-electrode distance of 2 cm were attached in parallel to the fibers of the right upper gluteus maximus, lower gluteus maximus, biceps femoris, and vastus lateralis in concordance with the recommendations of Hermens and colleagues and Fujisawa and colleauges.
+More specifically, "[upper gluteus maximus] electrodes were placed two finger's width above the line just under the spina iliaca posterior superior and the trochanter major; [lower gluteus maximus] electrodes were set below the same line," biceps femoris electrodes were "placed at 50% on the line between the ischial tuberosity and the lateral epicondyle of the tibia," and vastus lateralis electrodes were "placed at 2/3 on the line from the anterior spina iliaca superior to the lateral side of the patella."50 After the electrodes were secured, a quality check was performed to ensure EMG signal validity.